rancher/docs/content/k3s/latest/en/configuration/_index.md

 -----------------------------

 Copy `/etc/rancher/k3s/k3s.yaml` on your machine located outside the cluster as `~/.kube/config`.
-Then replace "localhost" with the IP or name of your K3s server. `kubectl` can now manage your K3s cluster.
+Then replace "127.0.0.1" with the IP or name of your K3s server. `kubectl` can now manage your K3s cluster.

 Node Registration
 -----------------